Dragon Quest (video game): Release

 Dragon Quest was released in Japan in 1986 for the Famicom, the MSX, the MSX2, and the PC-9801.

 Dragon Warrior was released in North America by Nintendo of America under the direction of Satoru Iwata with help from Horii in August 1989 – months before the Japanese release of Dragon Quest IV.
-Because the game was released in North America nearly three years after the original release in Japan, the graphics were improved.
+Because the game was released in North America more than three years after the original release in Japan, the graphics were improved.
 Instead of lengthy passwords with kana characters, the North American version has a battery-backed RAM savegame.
 Akira Toriyama's artwork in the instruction booklets was changed to reflect a more traditional tone of popular American based RPGs such as the Ultima series.
 The character sprites were changed to face their direction of travel; in the Japanese versions, the sprites are smaller and face only forward, requiring players to choose a direction for actions from a menu.
 Spells were given self-explanatory one-word titles instead of the made-up words of the Japanese version.
 Locations were renamed, and dialogue was rewritten from its whimsical style comparable to Dragon Ball to a style inspired by Elizabethan English, with sentences such as "Thy hit points have decreased by 1."
 Nintendo also removed salacious humor and religious connotations from the English-language version.
 For example, in the Japanese version, in the town where the hero first buys keys, a woman offers to sell puff-puff—a Japanese onomatopoeia for a girl rubbing her breasts in someone's face, or juggling her own breasts.
 In the North American version, the same woman sells tomatoes.
 The term has been included in the game's sequels as well as in Toriyama's Dragon Ball series.

 Katsuya Terada created some of the artwork for the early Dragon Warrior articles in Nintendo Power.
 Neither Terada nor those editing the artwork for the instruction booklet followed Toriyama's work; they instead used the settings and character poses to create alternate artwork in an American style.
 The Japanese hero has a chibi manga style, and the English version's appearance is based on "the West's template of a medieval hero".

 In June 1989, Electronic Gaming Monthly's "Quartermann" speculated that Dragon Warrior would be Nintendo's "big release" in North America that Christmas based on the immense popularity of the series in Japan, especially Dragon Quest III.
 Nintendo Power provided three feature articles on Dragon Warrior for issues between May and October 1989 and the November–December 1989 issue includes a strategy guide.
 The March–April 1990 issue of Nintendo Power has a map of the game world, with a poster of Super Contra on the other side, and a Dragon Warrior text adventure.